mcmire/personal-content--writings/posts/my-thoughts-on-ai.md

 > "My core belief is that any technology, but AI in particular, should empower people, and that this empowerment should be distributed to all, instead of concentrated for a few." [^time-100-ai]

-##### On the benefits of AI to society
+##### On unlocking a better future with AI

-> "\[W]hen I look at AI, it's such a versatile technology that I believe it's going to be able to solve a lot of different problems."
+> "\[W]hen I look at AI, it's such a versatile technology that I believe it's going to be able to solve a lot of different problems." …
 >
 > "\[With] a super-assistant that's acting on your behalf, that has your back, allows you to reach your goals, and can do that across all parts of your life, I think we're just starting to see a really, really incredible future of freeing people up from doing a lot of things they don't want to do, \[to] allowing them to get access to knowledge they wouldn't get access to otherwise, \[to] having more economic opportunity, \[to] recovering their time.
 And all of that is based on these technology breakthroughs that we're witnessing."
 >